vislearn/multi-matching-optimization/doc/source/pages/quickstart.rst

 on our `github repository <https://github.com/vislearn/multi-matching-optimization>`_.
 We highly appreciate any help to keep this library working on all platforms.

-You can test the package is working by grabbing a `test model <https://github.com/vislearn/multi-matching-optimization/tree/main/tests>`_ from our repository and running:
+You can test that the package is working by grabbing a `test model <https://github.com/vislearn/multi-matching-optimization/tree/main/tests>`_ from our repository and running: